Watch the video where I demonstrate how to draw light and dark ovals of different sizes as relaxed as possible.

 Exercise 2: While rotating flat ovals, move up or down on your paper.
 Let your hand gently slide over the paper on the side of your little finger and keep your wrist and fingers relaxed.
 Try to keep the ovals more or less the same width.
 It now becomes a so-called helix or spiral.

-In this tornado, the helix becomes wider towards the top and sometimes changes direction.
+In a tornado, the helix becomes wider towards the top and sometimes changes direction.

 Exercise 3: Draw one or more tornadoes.
 Try small and big ones.
 Draw your tornadoes in one line, so without letting go of the paper in between.
 If you like it, you can make up things that are thrown into the air by the whirlwind.
 Hopefully everything will land safely on the ground again.